DrJStrudwick/SkullAI/README.md

 # SkullAI
 This git repo is for developing an AI to play the boardgame Skull.
 Note that I did not create the game, nor do I own any rights to it.
 I am simply creating an AI to play the game for fun/the challenge of doing so.

+This work is also available as a docker image: *jstrud/skullai:latest*

 TLDR: skullAIV2.ipynb ([link](skullAIV2.ipynb)) is the main python file you will need and winningPlayers1.pickle ([link](winningPlayers1.pickle)) is the file with the saved winners from the first run.

 Table of contents